Reduce Time to Market on New Fashions...Without Compromise

 Retail is an industry of ticking clocks.
-A merchant’s trend responsiveness determines the level of customer excitement about their products, and their shipping timelines determine whether customers convert with them, or take their business elsewhere.
+The trend responsiveness of your retail business determines the level of customer excitement about your products, and your shipping timelines determine whether customers convert with you, or take their business elsewhere.
 You need to be fast.

 The past two years have accelerated customer demand for immediacy.
 Two-day shipping may have been piloted by online marketplace behemoths, but it’s become the expectation for retail businesses of all shapes and sizes.
 Consumers across the gamut have refocused on making more sustainable purchases.
 While 88 percent of consumers want brands to function more sustainably, the shipping timelines and price points of sustainable apparel can make them incompatible with fashion customers’ need for immediacy.
 Additionally, spikes in inflation have driven hordes of shoppers to fast-fashion retailers, many of whom have practices that do not align with consumers’ ethical purchasing goals.